tingyucha/Edit-NEXRAD-radar-process/README.md

 ew-wind is [approximate a value near the radar] ns-wind is [approximate a value near the radar]
 ```
+The above methods can automatically unfold the data.
+However, you still need to go through all the data manually to make sure the data quality.

+To begin with, right click "Examine" button.
 ## Convert all the sweep files to be gridded
 After completing editing all wind fields, the data should be converted into cartesian coordinate and be gridded in this step.
 1. Run createVolumes.sh in the terminal under the same directory of sweep files[createVolumes.sh](https://github.com/tingyucha/Edit-NEXRAD-radar-process/blob/master/createVolumes.sh)